 - 5.1 Notice.
 If separation is due to layoff, the employee will be given at least two (2) weeks notice.
-At OC San's discretion, the employee may be expected to continue to work during this period.
-The layoff notice requirement does not affect At-Will employees. - 5.2 Employees resigning from OC San are expected to give a minimum of two (2) weeks advanced written notice prior to leaving.
-OC San may accept in writing any verbal or written resignation at any time and deem such resignation irrevocable.
-Voluntary written resignation of employment with OC San is automatically deemed irrevocable after seventy-two (72) hours from OC San's receipt of the resignation except by approval of the Human Resources Department. - 5.3 Pay in Lieu of Notice.
-Immediate separation from duties may occasionally be desirable to minimize adverse effects on other employees or to allow the separated employee more time to seek new employment.
-Pay may be provided in lieu of notice depending on the employee's length of service. - Management Approvals.
-When an employee is released for reasons other than dismissal, written approval will be required from the Director of Human Resources, or designee, and two levels of management above the employee.
-Release of an Assistant General Manager will require written approval of the General Manager and the Board of Directors. - 5.5 Change of Status.
-The immediate supervisor of the separating employee, or Human Resources is responsible for initiating the Employee Status Change form and designating the appropriate separation category. - 5.6 Final Paycheck.
-Payroll is responsible for calculating and preparing the final paycheck in accordance with appropriate policy, and ensuring that final pay is issued to the separating employee not later than the subsequent regular pay day. - 5.7 Exit Interview.
-All separating employees will be asked to participate in an exit interview conducted by the Human Resources Department.
-The purpose of the exit interview is to attempt to determine the individual's reasons for leaving OC San, identify possible grievances, or explain the reasons for layoff or release.
-An additional goal of the exit interview is to retain the goodwill of the employee towards OC San and to review all benefits available to the separating employee.
+At OCSD'sOC San's discretion, the employee may be expected to continue to work during this period.
+The layoff notice requirement does not affect At-Will employees.- - 5.2 Employees resigning from OCSDOC San are expected to give at least a minimum of two (2) weeks advanced written notice prior to leaving.
+Employees who fail to provide two (2) weeks written noticeOC San may accept in advance of resigning shall be prohibited from being rehired at OCSD without approval from the Director of Human-Resourceswriting any verbal or designee.
+A voluntarywritten resignation at any time and deem such resignation irrevocable.
+Voluntary written resignation of employment with OCSD isOC San is automatically deemed irrevocable after seventy-two (72) hours from theOC San's receipt of the resignation except by approval of the Human Resources Department. - 5.3 Pay in Lieu of Notice.- Immediate separation from duties may occasionally be desirable to minimize adverse effects on other employees or to allow the separated employee more time to seek new employment.
+Pay may be provided in lieu of notice depending on the employee's length of service. - 5.4 Management Approvals.
+When an employee is released for reasons other than dismissal, written approval will be required from the Director of Human Resources, or designee, and two levels of management above the employee. \Release of an Assistant General Manager will require written approval of the General Manager and the Board of Directors. - 5.5 Change of Status.
+The immediate supervisor of the separating employee, or Human Resources is responsible for initiating the Employee Status Change form and designating the appropriate separation category.

-5.8 The exit interview will be scheduled by the Human Resources Department during the separating employee's notice period or on the last day of employment.
-All OC San property shall be returned to the employee's supervisor or Human Resources prior to the last day of employment.
+- 5.6 Final Paycheck.- Payroll is responsible for calculating and preparing the final paycheck in accordance with appropriate policy, and ensuring that final pay is issued to the separating employee not later than the subsequent regular pay day. - 5.7 Exit Interview.- All separating employees will be asked to participate in an exit interview conducted by the Human Resources Department. \The purpose of the exit interview is to attempt to determine the individual's reasons for leaving OCSDOC San, identify possible grievances, or explain the reasons for layoff or release. \An additional goal of the exit interview is to retain the goodwill of the employee towards OCSDOC San and to review all benefits available to the separating employee.\ - 5.75.8 The exit interview will be scheduled by the Human Resources Department during the separating employee's notice period or on the last day of employment. \All OCSDOC San property of shall be returned to the employee's supervisor or Human Resources prior to the last day of employment.\